 - Shipper on Deck: For Hannah/Orson.

 - Take a Third Option: How she was christened "Scary Godmother."
-Her attempts at being a witch were too fairy-like, and vice versa, but when her teachers realized her efforts fit all the criteria for a witch and fairy godmother, despite being somewhat unorthodox, they created the role just for her.
+All of her attempts at being a witch were too fairy-like while all of her attempts at being a fairy godmother were too witch-like—but when her teachers realized that her efforts fit all the criteria for both a witch and a fairy godmother (despite being somewhat unorthodox), they created the role just for her.